 A solo investigation into a secretive database states use to track and punish people accused of child abuse.
 I spoke to more than 100 sources and filed more than a dozen public record requests for data.
 My reporting and analysis showed that the registries capture far too many innocent parents and disproportionately hurts people of color.

 A massive collaborative reporting project with the International Consortium of Investigation Journalists.
 Unveiled the way banks allow dirty money to flow freely through the US financial system.
 Finalist for a 2021 Pulitzer Prize.

-I analyzed data for a story about the Silicon Valley diversity data hidden in data collected by the federal government.
+I analyzed data for a story about Silicon Valley diversity.
 My interactive charts showed how the gender and race breakdowns of various companies change drastically when you take into account the different professions.

 An interactive narrative that shows how three massive forest fires spiraled out of control.
 This story won a Philip Meyer Award in 2016 for data journalism.

 I designed, laid out, and programmed this unique story format for a narrative about a controversial Canadian oil pipeline.
 Scroll-based events triggered animations on a custom map, orienting the user as he reads through the piece.